-Even the terms Scared Straight, although frightening and true and intended to elicit a certain response; the result is often different from the intention.
+Even the term Scared Straight, although frightening and true and intended to elicit a certain response, the result is often different from the intention.

 The answer is because nobody picks on the tough guy.
 Another answer is the outcomes and the sentences, the jail time, the scars and the aftermath is actually an image that tells a story.
 This shows anger and pain.
 This is more of a statement to express one’s thoughts and feelings.
 This is what happens when people cannot express themselves or understand their own thinking and emotional data.

 I used to have a program on Sunday mornings at a county jail.
 I suppose we could call this a class or maybe this was a group.
 Either way, the intention was to create thought and conversations to bring about a new concept of living.
 We wanted to build a new strategy by understanding more about our old behaviors and belief systems.